ddelong/ddelong.github.io/_posts/2004-09-21-fixed-again.md

 categories:
   - Site News
 ---
 The real question is for how long.
-I am noting this because again, it&#8217;s proof that WordPress works fine and great.
+I am noting this because again, it's proof that WordPress works fine and great.

-Now I&#8217;m waiting for the explanation.
+Now I'm waiting for the explanation.